FireBirdDesigns/FireBirdDesigns/README.md

 # FireBirdDesigns
 This is a mobile app for the Fire Bird Designs team to stay connected with you.
 It displays what we have coming up or what we've already made.
-This app was made possible by <a href="http://adf.ly/1h2cWz" target="_blank">Ry Gocal</a> the app is froma open source project of his <a href="http://adf.ly/1h2cZm" target="_blank">GSD Mobile</a>.
+This app was made possible by <a href="http://adf.ly/1h2cWz" target="_blank">Ry Gocal</a> the app is from a open source project of his <a href="http://adf.ly/1h2cZm" target="_blank">GSD Mobile</a>.
 If you need help with the app then cotact him on Hangouts rgocal09@gmail.com do not contact us about the code.

 All our apps can be found with the following links below:
 # <a href="http://adf.ly/1h2cdm" target="_blank">Fire Bird Designs</a>